-West Tisbury Poet Laureate Justen Ahren leads this week-long writing workshop and retreat in the ancient hill town of Orvieto, Italy.
-Learn to cultivate a daily writing practice, access your creative abundance, and ‘do work’ on the language and images imprisoned within you to infuse your writing with vitality, beauty and honesty.
+This week-long writing workshop and retreat in the ancient hill town of Orvieto, Italy, to designed to help you cultivate a daily writing practice, access your creative abundance, and ‘do work’ on the language and images imprisoned within you which infuse your writing with vitality, beauty, and authenticity.

 I have been writing for thirty years.
 But only in the last 10 have I found joy and connection through writing, and ultimately writing success.
 It is no mystery how and why this has happened–when I devoted myself to writing daily, a practice akin to devotion, the gifts began.